Miraj1727/C-PROJECTS/GUI_C_BASED_PROJECT/01_Hello_Win/readme.md

 # Hello Win Project

-This C code creates a basic Windows program showing the text "Pushpak Khadke" in a window.
+This C code creates a basic Windows program showing the text "Miraj Mahajan" in a window.
 It uses the Win32 API to handle the window and messages.
 When you close the window, the program exits smoothly.

 ## Technology Stack